It's no secret that most men can not grow a full thick beard.

 Here's How To Fix A Patchy Beard In 5 Steps

 No.1 - Start off with a clean beard and face.
-You should use a beard shampoo to remove any dirt, grime and dead skin cells.
+You should use a beard wash to remove any dirt, grime and dead skin cells.
 Once washed and rinsed, dry your beard properly using a towel.

 No.2 - Using a high quality beard trimmer, you should adjust the length to 6 - 8mm.
 This length should just pass the stubble look, which should leave you with a balanced beard.